Barron Advisory

 30 years operating inside the full commercial stack of healthcare — medical devices, diagnostics, surgical, specialty pharmacy, healthcare SaaS, and revenue cycle technology.

 I’ve carried individual contributor quota, built and led national sales organizations, served as President and CRO, and built a commercial platform from the ground up.
+Served as the primary commercial representative through a full strategic acquisition process — PE outreach, valuation-stage conversations, and technology due diligence with a larger acquirer — and continued in that capacity through early 2026.
 The through-line: getting in front of the right people, building trust quickly, and converting relationships into revenue — without relying on an inherited network.

 I get in the room with CFOs, CMOs, revenue cycle leaders, and health system executives without a warm intro because I understand their world well enough to be immediately relevant.
 I build enterprise pipelines from outreach, not inherited relationships.
 I close long-cycle deals in environments where trust, credibility, and persistence matter most.
 That holds whether the buyer is a hospital CFO, a physician-owner, a PE operating partner, or a Medical Director running a clinic network.